How Improving Your Posture Can Relieve Pregnancy-related Back Pain

 Practice makes perfect

 Practice this initially in the standing position.
-It may help to stand in front of a full-length mirror; you should visibly see how you can stand taller from the initially relaxed/shortened position.
-Once you have mastered this standing, try to maintain it as you walk.
+It may help to stand in front of a full-length mirror; you should visibly see how you can stand taller compared to the initial relaxed/shortened position.
+Once you have mastered standing in the tall posture, try to maintain it as you walk.

 The more often you remind yourself to walk tall and stand tall, the less the muscles will forget and the more ‘automatic’ it will become.
 A more upright position reduces the tension in the low back, supports your spine and your baby.